Valentine Independent School District

-Valentine Independent School District is a public school district based in Valentine, Texas (USA).
+Valentine Independent School District is a small public school district based in Valentine, Texas (USA).

 Valentine ISD has one school - Valentine School - that serves students in grades Pre-Kindergarten though twelve.
 The district also offers advanced core classes, night school for students and adults, and a number of optional education enhancements.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.

 School

 Valentine School is a public school located in Valentine, Texas (USA) and classified as a 1A school by the UIL.
 All grades K-12 attend class in one campus, the same as Marathon School in Brewster County.
 Typically due to its isolation, Valentine School also has one of the lowest high school enrollments in the state.
 In 2015, the school was rated "Met Standard" by the Texas Education Agency.

 Athletics

 In 2021 Valentine ISD had the smallest University Interscholastic League (UIL) sports program of any Texas high school.